machinat/sociably/README.md

 | Fully controled<br/>deployment | ✓ |   |   | ✓ | ✓ |

 > [Let us know](https://github.com/machinat/machinat/issues/new)
-> if any mistake in the comparison chart.
+> if there is any mistake in the comparison chart.